CONTENT LINKS

 .docx, .doc., .docm, .dotx, and .dot are the various electronic formats (“file formats”) in which Word documents can be created.
 The names correspond to the extension in the filename—the part to the right of the dot.
 (If you can’t see the extension, there should be a setting in your operating system that can be changed to let you.)

-Macro viruses are still a problem.
+Macro viruses, however, are still a problem.
 They began making a comeback around 2014.
 Macro viruses affect Macs as well as PCs.
+They can be carried by Excel documents as well as by Word.
 If you get a strange document that generates a message saying you must enable macros to open the document, don’t.
 It probably contains a macro virus.
 Microsoft Office users should keep macros disabled on all software that uses them.
-If you’re one of the exceptions, you already knew about macros.
+If you’re one of the few exceptions, you already know about macros.

 .docm: Introduced in 2007/2008, this designates a Word document that has macros enabled.
 That means that it can carry macro viruses, and will not be welcomed by employers.
 It also means that macros are available for specialized uses, which normal Word users don’t need: see the historical background below.